mytestbed/omf_slice_authority/README.md

     sudo apt-get install libsqlite3-dev

-** At this stage, please clone https://github.com/mytestbed/omf_sfa.git into the parent directory and update it (git pull) regularily. **

 Now we are ready to install all the necessary Gems

     bundle install --path vendor
     rake post-install

-Before starting the service, please also install tan OMF EC in the 'omf_ec' directoy following the instructions in the [README](omf_ec/README.md) in that directory.

 Starting the Service
 --------------------